 A Comprehensive Economic Development Strategy (CEDS) is the result of a local planning process designed to guide the economic growth of an area.
 A CEDS process will help create jobs, foster more stable and diversified economies, and improve living conditions.
 It provides a mechanism for coordinating the efforts of individuals, organizations, local governments, and private industries concerned with economic development.
 Furthermore, a CEDS is required to qualify for Economic Development Administration (EDA) assistance under its public works, economic adjustment, and other planning programs, and a CEDS is a prerequisite for designation by EDA as an Economic Development District (EDD).

 The CEDS process began in 1992 when Kentucky’s Area Development Districts (ADDs) were challenged to create a comprehensive, community-based strategic planning process that would encompass the entire Commonwealth.
-Following a rewrite in 2007 and four years of annual updates, it has become necessary to rewrite the 2012 CEDS for the Gateway Area Development District (GADD); the 2016 CEDS is the fourth annual update following the rewrite.
+Following a rewrite in 2012 and four years of annual updates, it has become necessary to rewrite the 2017 CEDS for the Gateway Area Development District.

 - An analysis of economic and community development problems and opportunities;